VijayJadon22/Full-Stack-E-commerce-Website/README.md

-# Trendify - Modern E-Commerce Platform
+# Trendify - Modern E-Commerce Platform for Trending Fashion

-Trendify is a comprehensive full-stack e-commerce platform specializing in eco-friendly fashion.
-Built with modern web technologies, it offers a seamless shopping experience with robust backend functionality and an intuitive, responsive frontend interface.
+Trendify is a comprehensive full-stack e-commerce platform specializing in trendy fashion products.
+Built with modern web technologies, it offers a seamless shopping experience with robust backend functionality and an intuitive, responsive frontend interface that prioritizes user experience and sustainability.

 ## Table of Contents